ktosiu/engineer_notebook/raspbian.md

 	Bus 001 Device 003: ID 0424:ec00 Standard Microsystems Corp.
 	Bus 001 Device 004: ID 2001:3308 D-Link Corp.
 DWA-121 802.11n Wireless N 150 Pico Adapter [Realtek RTL8188CUS]

+**Note:** If you don't see it, make sure it is the only USB device plugged in because it takes a lot of power.
+Otherwise attach to a powered USB hub and you should be fine.

 ###WPA2

 First create a file with the following information, but substitute in the correct ssid and psk (with quotes around them) for your network.